-Bulgarian Parliament to Monitor Energy Regulator6.
-September 2012. / SEE Energy News
+Bulgarian Parliament to Monitor Energy Regulator, SEE Energy News

 The Bulgarian Parliament voted Wednesday to create a committee to monitor the activity of the state energy and water regulating agency.